RenzeSneep/GC-data-analysis/README.md

 # GC-data-analysis
-Script for peak integration for multiple files
+Script for peak integration for multiple chromatography data files
 <br/>
 Especially written for the analyses of data files outputted by the MassHunter Qualitative Analysis B.08.00 software by Agilent, but can easily be adjusted to process any 2-D array of chromatography data.
 # Requirements